jandem/website/_posts/2015-11-25-making-this-a-real-binding-in-spidermonkey.markdown

 Doing it this way has a number of benefits: we only have to check for primitive `this` values at the start of the function, instead of each time `this` is accessed (although in most cases our optimizing JIT could/can eliminate these checks, when it knows the this-argument must be an object).
 Furthermore, we no longer have to do anything special for arrow functions or eval; they simply access a 'variable' in the enclosing scope and the engine already knows how to do that.

 In the global scope (and in eval or arrow functions in the global scope), we don't use a binding for `this` (I tried this initially but it turned out to be pretty complicated).
-There we simply emit JSOP_GLOBALTHIS for each this-expression, then that op gets the `this` value from a reserved slot on the lexical scope.
-This global `this` value never changes, so the JITs can simply get it from the global lexical scope at compile time and bake it in as a constant :) (Well.. in most cases.
+There we emit JSOP_GLOBALTHIS for each this-expression, then that op gets the `this` value from a reserved slot on the lexical scope.
+This global `this` value never changes, so the JITs can get it from the global lexical scope at compile time and bake it in as a constant :) (Well.. in most cases.
 The embedding can run scripts with a non-syntactic scope chain, in that case we have to do a scope walk to find the nearest lexical scope.
 This should be uncommon and can be optimized/cached if needed.)

 ### The Debugger
 The main nuisance was fixing the debugger: because we only give (non-arrow) functions that use `this` or `eval` their own this-binding, what do we do when the debugger wants to know the this-value of a frame *without* a this-binding?